zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zcl_definition.md

 #### Get Panel Status Command [0x07]
 This command is used by ACE clients to request an update to the status (e.g., security system arm state) of the ACE server (i.e., the IAS CIE).
 In particular, this command is useful for battery-powered ACE clients with polling rates longer than the ZigBee standard check-in rate.

+On receipt of this command, the ACE server responds with the status of the security system.
+The IAS ACE server SHALL generate a Get Panel Status Response command.

 |Field Name                 |Data Type                  |
 |---------------------------|---------------------------|

 #### Get Bypassed Zone List Command [0x08]
-Provides IAS ACE clients with a way to retrieve the list of zones63to be bypassed.
+Provides IAS ACE clients with a way to retrieve the list of zones to be bypassed.
 This provides them with the ability to provide greater local functionality (i.e., at the IAS ACE client) for users to modify the Bypassed Zone List and reduce communications to the IAS ACE server when trying to arm the CIE security system.

 #### Get Zone Status Command [0x09]
 This command is used by ACE clients to request an update of the status of the IAS Zone devices managed by the ACE server (i.e., the IAS CIE).
 In particular, this command is useful for battery-powered ACE clients with polling rates longer than the ZigBee standard check-in rate.
-The command is similar to the Get At-tributes Supportedcommand in that it specifies a starting Zone ID and a number of Zone IDs for which information is requested.Depending on the number of IAS Zone devices managed by the IAS ACE server, sending the Zone Status of all zones MAYnot fit into a single Get ZoneStatus Response command.
+The command is similar to the Get Attributes Supported command in that it specifies a starting Zone ID and a number of Zone IDs for which information is requested.
+Depending on the number of IAS Zone devices managed by the IAS ACE server, sending the Zone Status of all zones MAY not fit into a single Get ZoneStatus Response command.
 IAS ACE clients MAY need to send multiple Get Zone Status commands in order to get the information they seek.

 |Field Name                 |Data Type                  |